 See spreadsheets for county, city, town & place data.

-UNEMPLOYMENT: The annual unemployment rate in Graham County in 2022 was 3.6%, down from 4.3% in 2021 and 6.2% in 2020, the first year of the COVID pandemic.
-Municipality unemployment rates in 2022 were:
+The annual unemployment rate in Graham County in 2023 was 3.7%, up from 3.5% in 2022.
+City and town annual unemployment rates in 2023 were:

-WAGES: The average annual wage in Graham County in 2022 was $50,539 ($24.30 hourly), which was 86.2% of the Arizona statewide average wage of $58,620 ($28.18 hourly) and 81.6% of the national average wage of $61,900 ($29.76 hourly).
-Graham County's average wage in 2022 was up 6.4% from 2021.
+The average annual wage in Graham County in 2023 was $55,021 ($26.45 hourly), which was 87.3% of the Arizona statewide average wage of $63,040 ($30.31 hourly) and 84.0% of the national average wage of $65,470 ($31.48 hourly).
+Graham County's average annual wage was up 8.9% from 2022 to 2023, compared to wage growth of 7.5% statewide and 5.8% nationally.
+See spreadsheets, below, for the most recent Graham County employment and wages (average hourly and annual, by occupation).

 For more info on Graham County's personal income and GDP, check out the county's BEA Regional Fact Sheet (BEARFACTS)

-NEW HOME CONSTRUCTION: In 2022, there were 128 building permits issued for new single-family homes in Graham County, down from 174 in 2021 and 177 in 2020.
+In 2023, there were 159 building permits issued for new single-family homes in Graham County, up from 128 in 2022 but down from 177 and 174 in 2020 and 2021, respectively.

 A project of Southeast Arizona Economic Development Group (SAEDG) in partnership with Sulphur Springs Valley Electric Cooperative (SSVEC) and community sponsors